MrManchot/miniOrm/README.md

 --------
 + 1 Table = 1 Object Model.
 Create, read, update and delete in your database without using any SQL queries.
 + Only one file to include and you're ready.
 Don't need tables configuration, miniOrm automatically determine your database model.
-+ Extend your object, create easily relation between it, overdie how to set values, automaticly validate fields & type and size and more...
++ Extend your object, create easily relation between it, override how to set values, automaticly validate fields & type and size and more...

 How to intall ?
 --------